rune/rune/docs/docs/playtesting/best-practices-gameplay.md

 ### Translate Text For Non-English Players {#translate-text}

-There's many non-English players on Dusk so you increase your game's chances of success if you internationalize it by translating all text.
-The biggest non-English audiences on Dusk speak Spanish, Russian and Portuguese so translate your game into those languages.
+There's many non-English players on Rune so you increase your game's chances of success if you internationalize it by translating all text.
+The biggest non-English audiences on Rune speak Spanish, Russian and Portuguese so translate your game into those languages.

 ### Persist Player Progress Across Game Sessions {#persist-player-progress}

 Players enjoy when they make progress in your game across sessions such as unlocking new content or achieving high scores.
-Use Dusk's built-in [persistence API](../advanced/persisted-data.md) to save data in a reliable way that automatically syncs it across a user's devices.
+Use Rune's built-in [persistence API](../advanced/persisted-data.md) to save data in a reliable way that automatically syncs it across a user's devices.
 Avoid using cookies, local stage or IndexedDB as the OS may reset those.

-### Polish Your Dusk Profile {#polish-your-dusk-profile}
+### Polish Your Rune Profile {#polish-your-rune-profile}

-Adjust your name, avatar, and description in Dusk app Profile tab.
-Your profile will be publicly visible in Dusk app for games that you have created or contributed to.
+Adjust your name, avatar, and description in Rune app Profile tab.
+Your profile will be publicly visible in Rune app for games that you have created or contributed to.